-There are not many online booking tools that I have seen that actually do this.
+There are not many online booking tools that we have seen that do this.
 This refers to the ability to hold confirmed itinerary content (flights, hotels and cars) until the booking is confirmed or cancelled.
-This ensures that when your travellers retrieve the booking after seeking approval they are able to book the exact same rates/ fares that were available at the time of the initial search.
+This ensures that when your travellers retrieve the booking after seeking approval they can book the exact same rates/ fares that were available at the time of the initial search.

-In today’s fast moving world mobile technology is becoming increasingly important.
-This is why online booking tool apps are critical to your travel program.
-The question is not 'do they have apps', but 'what do they do?'
-The key functionality is:
+In today’s fast-moving world mobile technology is becoming increasingly important.
+Therefore, online booking tool apps are critical to your travel program.
+The question is not 'do they have apps?', but 'what do the apps do?'
+The key functionality desired is:

-- Booking, but ensure you are able to book air, hotel and car
+- booking, but ensure you can book air, hotel and car

 5. Integrated access to fares and rates

-- Aggregators: This is access to content from providers that specialise in providing access to aggregated content (e.g. Lido AADX+ and AOT)
+This is access to content from providers that specialise in providing access to aggregated content e.g. AOT.

 6. Integration with other systems

-Lastly, you should ensure that the OBT integrates with your key internal systems.
-Most important of these are your HR system for streamlined traveller profile management and your Expense Management System for faster reconciliation.
-Considering all of the above, I’ll leave you with two final pieces of advice:
+Be sure that the OBT integrates with your key internal systems.
+Most important of these are your HR System for streamlined traveller profile management and your Expense Management System for faster reconciliation.
+Considering all the above, we'll leave you with two final pieces of advice:

-- Shop around to find what fits with your organisations travel program.
-Being able to book international online is great, but if your travellers are travelling to regional Australia, you’d be better off looking for an OBT that integrates with someone like Lido for regional accommodation content.
+Find what fits with your organisation's travel program.
+Being able to book international online is great, but if your travellers are travelling to regional Australia, you’d be better off looking for an OBT that integrates with someone like AOT for regional accommodation content.